 Pender Island, British Columbia V0N 2M3

-On September 1, 2017, the summer school will take place at TRIUMF and University of British Columbia in Vancouver, British Columbia.
-TRIUMF is Canada’s national laboratory for particle nuclear physics and accelerator-based science.
+On September 1, 2017, the team projects will take place at TRIUMF and University of British Columbia in Vancouver, British Columbia.

 Summer school costs